jolicode/slack-php-api/doc/updating-sdk.md

 This is the reason why we maintain a patched version of the official schema, following both the documentation and PHP specific requirements.

-in order to download the latest API specification and apply the patches, you may run this command:
+In order to download the latest API specification and apply the patches, you may run this command:

 ```bash
 ./bin/slack-api-client-generator spec:update